-Of the 19 verses in 1 Peter 4, v1-6 are about suffering and v12-19 are about suffering.
+Of the 19 verses in 1 Peter 4, v1-6 are about suffering, v12-19 are about suffering, and v7-11 are encouragements in the midst of suffering.
 It may be debated whether or not all of v1-6 are related to suffering, but certainly v1-2 address the issue and are a continuation of Peter's teaching about Christ's suffering in 1 Peter 3:18-22.
-The reason that we know that is because of the word "therefore" that points back to what Peter has just written.
-A form of the word "suffer" is used 13 times throughout 1 Peter, and of those 13 times five (5) of the usages occur here in 1 Peter 4.
+The reason that we know that is because of the word "therefore" in v1 that points back to what Peter has just written.
+A form of the word "suffer" is used 13 times throughout 1 Peter, and of those 13 times, five (5) of the usages occur here in 1 Peter 4.
 Now, please appreciate that there is not another book in the Bible that talks more about suffering than 1 Peter.
 For instance, the Old Testament only uses the word "suffer" or a form of it 11 times.
-The word is not even used in Job, and is only used three (3) times in one Old Testament book (Proverbs).
+The word is not even used in Job, and is only used three (3) times in one Old Testament book - Proverbs.
 So, 1 Peter uses the word "suffer" more than the entire Old Testament and more than any other book in New Testament.
 Other than Hebrews, there is not another New Testament epistle from 1 Corinthians through Revelation that uses the word "suffer" in any more than three (3) verses.
 So in reality, 1 Peter 4 talks more about "suffering" than any other chapter in the entire Bible.
 Obviously, there are many other similar words like "afflicted", "pain", "tribulation", "endure", or "tormented" that I have not included in this analysis, but if we just take the word "suffer", 1 Peter 4 has the primary teaching in the New Testament and Old Testament on this subject.
-If we are going to handle the Scriptures properly, then it is very important to recognize this.
+So, if we are going to handle the Scriptures properly, then it is very important to recognize this.

-Now, the problem that we have is that it is very difficult for us to relate to "suffering" for the purpose of following Christ because we have never really had this as a problem in our cultural context.
+Now, the problem that we have is that it is very difficult for us to relate to "suffering" as related to following Christ because we have never really had this as a problem in our cultural context.
+We just enjoyed Thanksgiving because we have so much for which to be thankful.
 We enjoy great freedoms, but in reality we are the exception as compared to many other places in the world where Christianity is abhorred and hated and Christians are constantly being persecuted and martyred for their faith.
-I mentioned it previously, but Christianity is the most persecuted religion in the world.
-More Christians die for their faith every year than any other religion.
+Christianity is the most persecuted religion in the world.
+In fact, more Christians are martyred for their faith every year than any other religion in the world.
+Since 2005, the average number of believers that are martyred for their faith is over 90,000 per year.
+That is nearly 250 every day.
+Some have called it a global war against Christianity.

 The word that Paul uses for "suffer" is "pascho" and it means to experience that which is painful.1 It carries the idea of being affected by something that is outside of what you may be able to control.
-In most instances it is referring to someone being subjected to that which is evil.2 It is something that effects the individual in a fairly traumatic way both physically and emotionally.3 It is a word that expresses someone having to bear or endure very severe hardship.4 That could happen in many ways.
-Many people lose everything they have in a tornado, a hurricane, or an earthquake.
-People lose loved ones in accidents or wars.
-However, this word is not reflective of those kinds of trials and difficulties, but are specifically related to a believer's identification with Christ.
+In most instances it is referring to someone being subjected to that which is harsh, callous, and evil.2 It is something that effects the individual in a fairly traumatic way both physically and emotionally, not to mention their families.3 It is a word that expresses someone having to bear or endure very severe hardship.4 That could happen in many ways.
+Many people may lose everything they have in a tornado,